-When you arrive in Brazil, some documents are necessary to engage in your daily activities.
-Below is a brief description:
+When one arrives in Brazil, some documents are necessary to engage in daily activities:

 Brazilian Taxpayer ID (CPF)

-This is your taxpayer ID number in Brazil.
+This is the taxpayer's ID number in Brazil.
 It is obtained from the Receita Federal (Tax Office) upon completion and presentation of a form.
-Your CPF is necessary to enable you to open a bank account, rent accommodation, enter in to contracts and undertake other similar daily activities.
-Dependents of 12 years of age and over are also required to apply for their own CPF card irrespective of whether they are employed.
+The CPF is necessary to enable activities such as opening a bank account, renting accommodation, signing contracts and undertaking other similar daily chores.
+Every citizen over 12 years old must apply for their own CPF card irrespective of whether or not they are employed.